ThomasLecat/learning-to-learn-2/README.md

  * -w : number of workers working in parallel
  * -m : to resample environments at the beginning of each episode
- * -n : number of trials in each  episode (default is 100)
+ * -n : number of trials in each  episode (default is 5)
  * -lr : learning rate (default is 1e-4)

  Meta-learning is performed as soon as the -m argument is present.
 In that case, the environment is recreated at the beginning of each episode.
-As the index of the target arm is sampled randomly, the MDP can change from one episode to another.
+As the index of the target arm is sampled randomly, the configuration of the MDP changes from one episode to another.
 This results in training (and / or testing) the agent on a set of MDPs instead of a single one.

  # Hyperparameters